 Upon completing its ninth and final season, Family Matters became the second longest-running American sitcom featuring a predominantly African American cast.
 The only show that ran longer?
 The Jeffersons, which ran for 11 seasons.

 Though it’s hard to think of Family Matters without hearing its theme song “As Days Go By” in your head, its original theme music was Louis Armstrong’s “What a Wonderful World.”
 The song was switched out after the fifth episode of the first season, though Armstrong was still heard in the pilot episode when it ran in syndication.

 By the seventh season, the show’s producers decided to go opening theme-less entirely—and credit-less.
 The names of the cast and creators ran during each episode’s teaser scene.

 Though Family Matters was a staple program in ABC’s family-friendly “TGIF” lineup of Friday night programming, the show changed networks in its final season.
 As did Step by Step.
 In 1997, CBS acquired the rights to broadcast Family Matters’ ninth and tenth seasons as part of its CBS Block Party (TGIF’s stiffest programming competitor).
-Sadly, the ratings didn’t prove strong enough to make a tenth season happen.
+The ratings didn’t prove strong enough to make a tenth season happen.

 Though it was never produced, the show’s tenth season storyline was already set: Steve Urkel and Laura Winslow get married.
 Instead, we merely see them get engaged in the series finale.